-Make a rota for chores and do small tasks whenever you have time (such as washing up straight after dinner, rather than leaving dirty dishes for a long time in the sink...!)
+Make a rota for chores such as taking out the dustbin or hoovering the sitting room.
+Try to complete small tasks then and there, such as washing up straight after dinner, rather than leaving dirty dishes in the sink.

 Consider having a 'house fund' for items such as milk and toilet roll, that all housemates use every day.
-Make a chart and tick off when you buy something.
+Make a rota so a different person buys these items each week.